The French Maritime Academy ( ENSM)’s winners of the Propeller Club 2020 Prize

 Baptiste AUBOURG wondered about “Kitesurfing, what future in the maritime world? »

-Supervised in his research by Olivier Lemattre, he envisaged the adaptation of a kitesurf-type sail on a merchant ship.
+Supervised in his research by Olivier Lemattre, he considered the adaptation of a kitesurf-type sail on a merchant ship.

 Marie Rouget, whose tutor was Jean-Pierre Clostermann, was interested in the human factor: “Does a sailor’s life begin where man’s life ends?” by working on the bridges and psychological gaps between life on land and life at sea.